§ 3001 Political parties.

 No political party shall be listed on any general election ballot unless, 21 days prior to the date of the primary election, there shall be registered in the name of that party a number of voters equal to at least 10/100 of 1 percent of the total number of voters registered in the State as of December 31 of the year immediately preceding the general election year.

-(a) No person shall qualify to appear on the general election ballot of this State as a candidate unaffiliated with a political party unless such person fulfills the requirements of this chapter and is so certified by the State Election Commissioner, if a statewide candidate, or the appropriate county department of elections, if not a statewide candidate.
+(a) No person shall qualify to appear on the general election ballot of this State as a candidate unaffiliated with a political party unless such person fulfills the requirements of this chapter and is so certified by the State Election Commissioner, if a statewide candidate, or the Department office for the county where the candidate resides, if not a statewide candidate.

 (c) The nominating petition shall contain such information and be on a form as prescribed by the State Election Commission.
 The following information shall, however, be contained in the petition:

 (1) Name of the unaffiliated candidate and the office for which the candidate is filing;